mcgregol/sk8te/README.md

 ### Blink

 Sensor(s) will asynchronously flash their LED until stopped by the user.
-The blink function is useful for identifying a physical piece of hardware.
+The blink function is useful for identifying and tracking physical sensors within the application.
 >**Example:** A specific sensor in the SK8TE app needs to be physically labelled

 ### Erase